sensor-dream/APIVOF/guidelines/list-info/z-packs-in-system-fedora-34.md

 <summary>zip</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A file compression and packaging utility compatible with PKZIP
+Short desc    : A file compression and packaging utility compatible with PKZIP
 URL          : http://www.info-zip.org/Zip.html
-Лицензия     : BSD
+License      : BSD
-Описание     : The zip program is a compression and file packaging utility.
+Descript     : The zip program is a compression and file packaging utility.
 Zip is
              : analogous to a combination of the UNIX tar and compress commands and
              : is compatible with PKZIP (a compression and file packaging utility for
              : MS-DOS systems).